St Margaret the Queen, Buxted

 The Church of St Margaret the Queen is a grade I listed building in Buxted Park, East Sussex, England.
 It is dedicated to Saint Margaret of Scotland, an 11th-century Scottish queen.
-The church dates from the 13th century, with additions in the 15th and 16th centuries and restored in 1858.
+The church dates from the 13th century, with additions in the 15th and 16th centuries, and it was restored in 1858.
 In the present day, it is a middle-of-the-road Church of England church and part of the Parish of Buxted and Hadlow Down in the diocese of Chichester.